solarfavor/spawner/src/main/resources/README.txt

 spawner.set.<entity>
 Gives access to use /spawner <entity> to set the spawner entity type.
-Use spawner.set.* to allow all spawner entity types.
+Use spawner.set.all to allow all spawner entity types.
 Default: op

 spawner.get